 OFFICE SAMUEL PENN

-AMBULANCE STATION AND CITY ARCHIVE, COMPETITION, SWITZERLAND, 2017
+AMBULANCE STATION AND CITY ARCHIVE, COMPETITION, BIEL, SWITZERLAND, 2017

-The competition brief required several functions to be accommodated in one building; an ambulance garage and call centre with offices, and the relocated city archive with reading and reference room.
+The competition brief required several functions to be accommodated in one building; an ambulance garage, a call centre with offices, and the relocated city archive with reading and reference room.
 The question that occupied us was how to bring these functions together so that the building would have a homogeneous identity.
-We optimised the structure and volume, and then allowed the organisation of the floor areas to determine the position of the envelope.
-Added character comes from chamfering column heads and then repeating this articulation in selected instances around the building.
+We optimised the basic structure and volume, and then allowed the organisation of the floor areas to determine the position of the envelope.
+Added character comes from chamfering the column heads and then repeating this articulation in selected instances around the building.

 Collaborators: Andrew Mackintosh, Peter Boardman, Daniel Kemp